spdx/spdx-3-model/model/AI/Classes/EnergyConsumption.md

 ## Summary

-Class that contains properties to describe energy consumption incurred by a AI model in different stages of its lifecycle.
+The class that contains properties to describe energy consumption incurred by an AI model in different stages of its lifecycle.

 ## Description

-The class used for denoting the training energy consumption, inference energy consumption and fine tuning energy consumption of the AI model(s) used in a AI system.
+The class used for denoting the training energy consumption, inference energy consumption and fine tuning energy consumption of the AI model(s) used in an AI system.

 ## Metadata